-Would you like to gain an overview of Britain’s rich and varied geological heritage?.
+As a follow up to the Geology of Scotland, would you like to gain an overview of the rich and varied geological heritage of our geographical neighbour ?

-If so, then my ‘Geology of Britain’ course at the Green Park Hotel is the one for you!
+If so, then my geology course at the Green Park Hotel is the one for you!
 My name is Dr Annette McGrath and I am a trained geologist (BSc, MSc and PhD) and a lecturer at the University of York, but I also specialise in general-interest residential geology courses.

 This course will take you on a journey through more than 3 billion years of Earth history and will introduce you to some of the oldest rocks on our planet.
 It is a story of formidable volcanoes, the destruction of ancient oceans, Himalayan-scale mountain ranges, tropical seas, swamps and deserts.
 You will also have a basic introduction to geology on the first day, to help ‘set the scene’ for the rest of the course.